Taking the LSAT

 The LSAT is a test for which you should be well prepared, although different individuals will prepare in different ways and to different degrees.
 Preparation should begin no later than when you register for the test, and probably well before.
 Be sure to thoroughly familiarize yourself with the types of questions that will be on the test.

 There are several ways to prepare for the LSAT.
 The most common method involves the use of self-study materials.
 There are numerous prep books that you can purchase that do a good job of explaining the types of exam questions, give pointers on how to approach answering them, and contain practice tests.
 Law Services publishes various preparation materials, as do private for-profit companies such as Barron’s, Kaplan and Princeton Review.
 The Hope College Department of Political Science maintains a file of self-study resources that can be checked out.
 As the test date draws closer, we recommend that you take one or more practice tests in a timed setting to simulate actual test conditions.
-View the LSAT Prep Guide from Michigan State University.
+View LSAT Prep Guides from Michigan State University and the University of Dayton.

 Interested in Taking the LSAT?